mheinzler/EnvironmentSettings/README.md

 Settings
 ---

-there is only one custom settings to change in EnvironmentSettings.sublime-settings and it's for debugging porpoises:
+there few settings you can change in EnvironmentSettings.sublime-settings:

-**print_output**
+* **print_output**
   When this is set to true, some informations are printed out to console.
+  CiaoCiao

+* **set_sublime_variables**
+  If true some variables from within Sublime will be set too
+  this variables are:
+  "project_path", "project", "project_name", "project_base_name", "packages"

+* **sublime_variables_prefix**
+  It may be useful to add a prefix to those variables so that they don't confict with yours

+* **sublime_variables_capitalized**
+  Those variables can be all capitalised if you wish.
+  ex: "project" -> "PROJECT"

 Note
 ---